vixrad/eventiumApplication/README.md

 A Django-based web application for managing events and organizer profiles.
 Eventium is a lightweight event management platform where users can create and manage events, as well as build and update their organizer profiles.
-The app follows Django best practices with a clear structure, validations, and clean template rendering.
+The app was developed as part of a SoftUni project and follows Django best practices with a clear structure, validations, and clean template rendering.
 It includes dynamic navigation, conditional rendering based on organizer status, and simple relational database logic using Django ORM.

 ## Features